Wesley Tang, DO, MPH, Internal Medicine Resident, Kettering Medical Center and Sycamore Hospital, Dayton, OH

 Hepatitis B Vaccine

-The hepatitis B vaccine is highly effective at preventing infection, as can be evidenced by the epidemiology of hepatitis B infection in healthcare workers, all of whom are vaccinated.
-Hepatitis B is much more transmissible than hepatitis C or HIV, but there has been an approximate 30-fold reduction in hepatitis B infections among healthcare workers since universal vaccination began.40 However, rates of vaccination in other adults are low, and those who were not vaccinated in childhood remain at risk via sexual exposure or the sharing of needles used for intravenous (IV) drug injection.41 Although a large proportion of patients with acute hepatitis B clear the infection spontaneously, those who develop chronic infection are at risk of progressing to cirrhosis or developing hepatocellular carcinoma.
+Hepatitis B vaccine is generally not given in the ED because it requires follow-up visits, which may be difficult to schedule for the homeless and others at risk.
+However, where there is the potential for follow-up, patients can start their immunization in the ED.
+The hepatitis B vaccine is highly effective at preventing infection, as evidenced by the epidemiology of hepatitis B infection in healthcare workers, all of whom are vaccinated.
+Hepatitis B is much more transmissible than hepatitis C or HIV, but there has been an approximate 30-fold reduction in hepatitis B infections among healthcare workers since universal vaccination began.48 However, rates of vaccination in other adults are low, and those who were not vaccinated in childhood remain at risk via sexual exposure or the sharing of needles used for IV drug injection.49 Although a large proportion of patients with acute hepatitis B clear the infection spontaneously, those who develop chronic infection are at risk of progressing to cirrhosis or developing hepatocellular carcinoma.
 Given the safety of this vaccine, the high burden of disease, and the ease of transmission, the hepatitis B vaccine now is a routine childhood vaccine.
-Adults who should be vaccinated are described in Table 4 as well as in Tables 1 and 3.
+Adults who should be vaccinated are described in Table 4.

 Vaccinations for Patients with Chronic Diseases